vindasna/GeoLab/README.md

 * Replace ${format} with {.trk, .tck, .bundles} according to your tractogram format.
 * atlasDir : Path to your atlas directory.
 * outDirFullAtlas : output directory of command fuseAtlas.
+* referenceImage.nii : path to the reference .nii where the atlas is
 * outDirNeighborhoodAtlas : output directory of command computeNeighborhood.
 * outDirCentroidsAtlas : output directory of command computeCentroids.
 * clientComputeCentroids.py : found in dipyServiceClient folder.